Seems to me that everything is getting more and more complicated. I thought computers were supposed to SAVE time and money! Sigh.

 Email Management

-ALL my email accounts feed into my inbox.
-All my email accounts are IMAP (not the older POP3 type of email), so they automatically sync with my phone and tablet.
+ALL my email accounts feed into my inbox and they automatically sync with my phone and tablet.
 I keep the spam settings on "medium" (not "high") otherwise I don't get things I'm supposed to.
 I check the spam folder daily for the occasional legit mail that gets waylaid.
 I set the email software to show me the first three lines of the email so I don't have to open every one of them just to find out what's inside.
 I have email folders in my email software, one for each client and us, to hold mail I want to save.
 Signature blocks are already set up and appear at the bottom of new emails giving full contact info.

 Paper Management